 - Subverted in a Cheat Commandos toon, where Gunhaver shoots Flashfight playfully, falsely believing that the latter is wearing a bulletproof vest that they were playing around with at the beginning of the toon.

 - The phrase "bulletproof vest" is often a misnomer.
 Many military vests or helmets, particularly those made before the modern era, are actually intended to prevent injury from the fragmentation cast about by explosions.
-Some observers have commented that helmets or vests were "useless" because they did not stop high-power rifle ammunition.
+Some observers have commented that helmets or vests were "useless" because they did not stop rifle ammunition.
 This is a fallacy, as most injuries in warfare are caused by fragmentation, against which helmets and armor were rather effective.

 - The term "proof" historically referred to being tested (as in proof reading), not being invulnerable — indeed, it is so statistically difficult to say that any piece of armor is guaranteed to stop a give bullet that vests usually report what test loadings the vest has a 50% chance of stopping.
-The shift in meaning has lead to conscientious makers and writers calling the vests "bullet resistant".
+The shift in meaning has led to conscientious makers and writers calling the vests "bullet resistant".